Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 - Capital One Shopping

-- Basics: Capital One Shopping is a free tool from Capital One that provides cash back, compares prices, and automatically applies coupon codes to save you money.
+- Basics: Capital One Shopping is a free tool from Capital One that compares prices and automatically applies the best avaiilable coupon code to save you money.
+You also earn Capitol One Shopping Rewards while you shop and can redeem them for gift cards.

-- Pros: This tool is completely free and works with more than 30,000 retailers.
-It also has local offers, allowing you to get cash back in person.
+- Pros: This tool is completely free and works with more than 30,000 retailers, including local offers.

-- Cons: Cash back can only be redeemed for gift cards on Capital One Shopping.
+- Cons: Capital One Shopping Rewards can only be redeemed for gift cards on Capital One Shopping.
 Travel-related earnings won’t pay out until 90 days after travel.

 This free service from Capital One is like a Swiss army knife for saving money, and our Capital One Shopping review has all the details for maximizing how much it can save you.